Webpage created: September 15, 2019

 Mr Abraham Levy died in Plymouth in 1834 and his widow, Zipporah, with the help of their eldest daughter, 20-years-old Caroline, continued to run the business.

 At the time of the census in 1841 Mr Markes or Mark Levy, silversmith, was recorded as being with Mr Limon Woolf at his home in Market Jew Street, Penzance, Cornwall.
 His mother was staying nearby with the Joseph family.
 This was clearly in preparation for the marriage of Mr Markes Levy to Miss Bella Woolf on June 9th 1841.

 While Zipporah continued the business in Southside Street, with the help of 19-years-old apprentice, Miss Eliza Lyons, Markes Levy set up on his own at 50 Bedford Street as a watch and clock maker.
 Close by, at number 45 Bedford Street, was his younger brother, Aaron, silversmith and jeweller.

 Markes and his wife started their family with Abraham 1842; and followed him with twins Julia and Sarah 1844; Ellen 1848; Caroline 1849; Eliza November 1850; Asher 1852; Bernard B 1859; Albert 1860.

-By 1852 the business had moved to what was to become its home for the next 89 years, number 40 Union Street, Plymouth.
-It was later renumbered to the more familiar number 190.
+By 1852 the business had moved to what was to become its home for the next 89 years, number 40 (later 190) Union Street, Plymouth.

 Mr Markes Levy died at 18 Milner Square, Islington, London, on April 25th 1877.
 He was 64 years of age.
 This was the home of his eldest daughter, Julia, who had married Mr Myers L Isaacs, a wholesale optician.
 The business in Plymouth passed to his second son, Mr Asher Levy.